ews624/RSA-80001/README.md

 -------

 ## Compile and Execution
-The gmplib library is necessary to run my code.
+The gmplib library is necessary to run my code you must it install it on your machine.
 Instructions and source code are available at https://gmplib.org/ .
 Using a gcc compiler on Ubuntu to compile the code I used ``` gcc -o rsa RSA.c -lgmp``` and then it can be executed with typing ```./rsa```
 The program will then ask for an integer k input.
 This will be used to determine how many bits are used the encryption.